 photo&words fotoartfar::mX::: ©Lynette Wich

 The sheep is on the table and they are holding it.
 The knife.
-The have asked me to take pictures.
+They have asked me to take photos.
 I am snapping pictures with the lens cap on.
 I have completely left my body by now.